Manipulation (psychology): Antisocial personality disorder

 Antisocial personality disorder features deceit and manipulation of others as an explicit criterion.
-This includes behaviors like lying and superficial displays of charisma to frequent use of aliases and disguises, and criminal fraudulence.
+This includes behaviors from lying and superficial displays of charisma to frequent use of aliases and disguises, and criminal fraudulence.
 The related syndrome of psychopathy also features pathological lying and manipulation for personal gain, as well as superficial charm, as cardinal features.

-The Alternative DSM-5 model for personality disorders (AMPD) in Section III of DSM-5 requires the presence of manipulative behaviour for a diagnosis of ASPD, with two symptoms (deceitfulness and manipulativeness) reflecting such tendencies out of the seven listed, with six being required for diagnosis (the others are impulsivity, irresponsibility, risk-taking, callousness and hostility).
+The Alternative DSM-5 model for personality disorders (AMPD) in Section III of DSM-5 requires the presence of manipulative behavior for a diagnosis of ASPD, with two symptoms (deceitfulness and manipulativeness) reflecting such tendencies out of the seven listed, with six being required for diagnosis (the others are impulsivity, irresponsibility, risk-taking, callousness and hostility).
 The related syndrome of psychopathy also features pathological lying and manipulation for personal gain, as well as superficial charm, as cardinal features.

 Paul Hofer interpreted manipulation to be a psychological defense in regards to those who are affected by their antisocial personality.
 Paul Babiak views manipulation to be a core feature in how those with high psychopathic traits behave in the workplace.

 Borderline personality disorder

 Borderline personality disorder is unique in the grouping as "borderline" manipulation is characterized as unintentional and dysfunctional manipulation.
 Marsha M. Linehan has stated that people with borderline personality disorder often exhibit behaviors which are not truly manipulative, but are erroneously interpreted as such.
-According to Linehan, these behaviors often appear as unthinking manifestations of intense pain, and are often not deliberate as to be considered truly manipulative.
+According to Linehan, these behaviors often appear as unthinking manifestations of intense pain, and are often not so deliberate as to be considered truly manipulative.
 In the DSM-5, manipulation was removed as a defining characteristic of borderline personality disorder.